 The Department of General Services, Office of Fleet Management Services (OFMS) maintains a contract with Enterprise Leasing to provide vehicles for short-term travel by state employees.
 Luxury vehicle use is strongly discouraged and must be approved by the Executive Secretary (justification required).
 When rental vehicles are used, travelers will be reimbursed for actual expenses rather than mileage rates; therefore, receipts for the car rental and an accurate accounting of gas purchases must be submitted with the travel voucher in lieu of mileage.
 The total amount of gas purchases should be entered on the travel voucher under the "Other Expenses" column.
 Assistance in procuring a rental vehicle may be obtained by contacting the Administrative Assistant in the OES Front Office, who also manages the fuel card program.
+The use of Turo and other peer-to-peer carsharing companies is prohibited and will not be reimbursed.

 Travelers must ensure that the rental vehicle is refueled before returning the vehicle to the rental contractor.
 The option to purchase insurance offered by rental car contractors should be declined by Commonwealth of Virginia employees and will not be reimbursed.
 Refer to the Extradition Cost Reimbursement Guidelines for information about rental car insurance for extraditions.
 Employees are responsible for operating the rental cars in a safe and responsible manner.
-All employees must wear a seat belt when operating any vehicle owned, leased, or rented by the Commonwealth, SCV, or OES.
+All employees must wear a seat belt and are prohibited from text messaging when operating any vehicle owned, leased, or rented by the Commonwealth, SCV, or OES.
 If a traveler on official business is involved in a vehicle accident while operation a rental car, the following procedure should be followed:

-- Contact the local police or state police of the jurisdiction where the accident occurred. - Notify the contractor by calling the telephone number identified in the rental car agreement and complete a contractor-provided Vehicle Accident Report. - Contact the Office of the Executive Secretary of the Supreme Court and notify them of the accident.
-They will contract the Department of General Services, Division of Risk Management.
+- Contact the local police or state police of the jurisdiction where the accident occurred. - Notify the contractor by calling the telephone number identified in the rental car agreement and complete a contractor-provided Vehicle Accident Report.

-3. Public Transportation- After trip approval, travelers have the option of acquiring airfare tickets on their own or requesting assistance by the Procurement Administrator.
+- Contact the Office of the Executive Secretary of the Supreme Court and notify them of the accident.
+They will contract the Department of General Services, Division of Risk Management. - 3.
+Public Transportation- After trip approval, travelers have the option of acquiring airfare tickets on their own or requesting assistance by the Procurement Administrator.
 Rail tickets must be purchased by the traveler and are reimbursable through the Travel Expense Reimbursement Voucher.
 Generally, airline and rail travel cannot exceed the rates charged for tourist or coach class accommodations and any add-ons such as seat or class upgrades will not be reimbursed.